 Most often observed at the end of the nose, tops of the ears or possibly fingers.
 The skin goes an unnatural looking "pasty white" (assuming your skin is white/pink to start with) color and loses sensation.
 This is caused by a lack of blood flow to those regions because they are losing so much heat.
 Frost nip is an early warning sign that if left will lead to frostbite.
 It can be readily corrected however by putting on extra clothing.
-The skidoo gloves I used in Antarctica had a large patch of sheepskin on the back to hold against and warm up any frost-nipped parts.
+The skidoo gloves I used in Antarctica had a large patch of sheepskin on the back to hold against and warm up any frost-nipped parts, usually nose or cheeks.
 The important thing with frost nip is to keep an eye on your companions as it is so easy to miss it on yourself.

 Frost nip can actually freeze the surface layers of the skin and lead to symptoms like sun burn with the warmed skin later turning bright red and being sloughed off.
 There is no permanent damage.